BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ### Step 3: Diagram Your Process

 Your digital assets face two different categories of risks: one when it’s being stored and another when it’s on the move.
 Thus, the next step is to sketch out your cryptocurrency process by translating your assets list into graphical nodes, then showing how money transfers among them.
+This will allow you to more easily identify all of the elements of your process — and thus determine their vulnerabilities.

-To do so, draw a simple diagram.
+To diagram your process, draw a simple illustration.

 1. *Draw physical assets as *nodes* (circles).* This should be assets that represent physical cryptocurrency or keys.
 They show where your cryptocurrency is stored.
    a) If a physical asset has subassets (such as cold storage with     multiple copies of keys), draw those subassets as *subnodes*     (*smaller circles*) linked to the main node.